LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-01-MCMC-intro.md

 ##### Yay

-So, even if the proposal distribution is asymmetric, by the modification of the acceptance probability compared to the Metropolis algorithm, the Metropolis-Hastings algorithm _always_ satisfies detailed balance, meaning that there exists a stationary distribution and due to the stochastic nature of the algorithm, it will eventually find it.
-This absolutely does not mean it will find it within the timeframe that you require or that what you think is the equilibrium distribution is actually the equilibrium distribution.
+So, even if the proposal distribution is asymmetric, by the modification of the acceptance probability compared to the Metropolis algorithm, the Metropolis-Hastings algorithm _always_ satisfies detailed balance, meaning that there exists a stationary distribution, and due to the stochastic nature of the algorithm, it will eventually find it.
+This absolutely does not mean it will find it within the timeframe that you require, or that what you think is the equilibrium distribution is actually the equilibrium distribution.
 I will talk more on this when I get to diagnostics you can run on MCMC.

 I'll leave it to you to see how the original Metropolis algorithm[^12] satisfies detailed balance.